AleSla/Teletexting/README.md

 - **Attribute Toggling**: Insert flash and other control codes
 - **Color Palette**: Quick access to 8 teletext colors in 2 modes: alphanumeric and mosaic symbols
 - **Visual Toggles**: Show/hide grid and control codes, black and white mode
+- **Page Editing Options**: Select, copy, cut, and paste entire rows or regions of teletext pages

 ### Status Display